nopSolutions/nopCommerce-Docs/user-guide/marketing/promotional/discounts/index.md

 > [!TIP]
 > In **Maximum discounted quantity** (only applies when Discount type is Assigned to Products or Categories) specify the maximum product quantity which could be discounted.
 It can be used for scenarios like "buy 2 get 1 free".
 Click **Save**.

-**Adding discount requirements**
+## Adding discount requirements

 After creating the discount it’s allowed to add **discount requirements** if you want some specific rules to be applied to the discount.
 Select **Requirements tab**.

 ![requirements](_static/Requirements.png)

 There are several requirement types available in nopCommerce **out of the box**:

 - Must be assigned to a customer role
 - Customer had spent a certain amount
 - Customer has all of these products in the cart
 - Customer has one of these products in the cart

 Also, you can create a **group of requirements** to deal with complex requirements with multiple rules.
 The requirements are set using boolean logic.
 For instance, if you want the discount to be assigned to a particular customer role or in case a customer had spent a certain amount.

 ![group-requirements](_static/discount-requirenents-group.png)

 You can set an unlimited number of requirement groups, **one inside another**.
 For example, more complex case, when you want you customers get a discount if they are vendors and had spent a certain amount or if they are forum moderators and they put a certain product to the cart at the same time.

 When customers apply a discount while proceeding to the checkout, it is displayed, as follows:

 ![discount-in-shopping-cart](_static/discount-in-shopping-cart.png)

 ![coupone-code](_static/coupone-code.png)

-## Related resources
+## See also

 - More plugins on discount types and discount requirement types on [nopCommerce marketplace](http://www.nopcommerce.com/marketplace.aspx)
 - How to [install plugins](xref:user-guide/configuring/system/plugins)